 - a strong statement of allegiance to God.
 The baptizing of a believer 'in the name of the Father, Son, and Holy Spirit" is similar to a kind of deed of transfer.
 The believer says "I now belong to God."
 Baptism then is an act of commitment.
 This commitment changes everything.

 We ask that you attend a Baptism Class before being baptized here at Lighthouse.
-Our next Baptism Class will be in the spring of 2018.
+Our next Baptism Class will be in the fall of 2018.
 Baptisms will take place at the Milestone Weekend following the Baptism Class.

 At Lighthouse we ask parents to determine when baptism would be appropriate for their younger children.
 We want to know that children are mature enough to understand the meaning of salvation through Jesus.
 We offer a class just for kids who want to be baptized.
 This class covers the hows and whys of baptism in a way our younger children will understand.